Michael A. Nelson, Chief Executive Officer

 Shelby Weitz, Gallery Manager

-In 2017 Shelby graduated from Cottey College with a Baccalaureate degree in English and a Minor in Fine Arts and headed back to her home in Hawaii.
+Born and raised on Oʻahu, Shelby first left home to pursue her education.
+In 2017 Shelby graduated from Cottey College with a Baccalaureate degree in English and a Minor in Fine Arts.
 Shelby joined VAC in March 2020.
-She started as a sales associate and quickly worked her way up to inventory specialist, then assistant manager, and recently was promoted to gallery manager in August 2022.
+She started as a sales associate and quickly worked her way up to inventory specialist, then assistant manager, and was promoted to gallery manager in August 2022.
 She currently monitors and controls inventory in both gallery locations and online on VAC’s website.
-Shelby enjoys working in an environment that encourages local artists to use their artistic expression to perpetuate the beauty and importance of Native Hawaiian culture.
+Shelby is passionate about the organization’s mission and enjoys encouraging artists to use their artistic expression to respectfully perpetuate Hawaiian culture.
+She also is grateful for the opportunity to educate and curate authentic experiences for visitors from all around the world.

 Claire was born and raised on the East Coast but has been a Hawai’i resident since the 1980s.
 She has always possessed a great appreciation for art and artists.
 On her travels in Southern France and Italy, she recognized how the natural landscapes inspired the masters.
 She joined VAC’s gallery sales team in 2001, shortly after moving to Volcano from Maui.
 She especially enjoys sharing the inspiration behind the artwork with residents and visitors.